nosana-ci/docs.nosana.io/docs/tutorials/solana-multisig.md

 ## Step 3: Change the upgrade authority

-Now that we have created the Squad, we need to change the upgrade authority of our program to the Squad's public key.
+Now that we have created the Squad, we need to change the upgrade authority of our program to the Squads public key.
 To do this, to navigate to "Developers -> Programs" inside the Squads navigation menu.
 Then click on "Add new program", enter you programs address, and follow the instructions to change upgrade authoirty:

 ![](./addprogram.png)

-Your Squad is now authorized to make updates to your Solana program and the program has been added to your Squad's UI.
+Your Squad is now authorized to make updates to your Solana program and the program has been added to your Squad UI.
 Click on the program in the Programs list to bring you to the Upgrades page.
 From here you will have to copy the **Squad Program address** from the address bar of our browser.
 This is the address that is in the last component of the URL: